chaosparrot/talon_hud/README.md

 - The speech debugging option allows you to see all recognized commands and their used time, with their used engine and microphone, so you can track down why recognition might have changed.
 - The list debugging option gives you a look inside a single list as it changes.

+### Audio feedback

+While using Talon, it is possible to have some audio feedback while doing your commands.
+Things like knowing when talon goes to sleep or another mode, when the microphone is disconnected can all be enabled to have an audio trigger.
+Not only that, you can enable syllable cues as well, which pronounce the syllables recognized in beeps.
+You can use this to distinguish between commands without looking at the screen.

+## Accessibility features

+The HUD aims to make your voice workflows accessible.
+From the get-go it has a focus on offloading things you need to remember into the visual spectrum.
+As time went on, things like theming, resizability and clicking were added as well, keeping up with the trend of making sure as many people could use the HUD as possible.

+However I did not originally take into account people with low-vision, or people who use screen readers and keyboards rather than mice or eyetrackers to do their daily computing.
+To help those people find a place in the Talon voice community as well, I've begun adding features to accommodate.

+### Keyboard controls

+When you focus the Talon HUD, by clicking a widget or by saying `head up focus` or `focus head up`, you can start using keyboard controls.
+The HUD sort of works like tab bar, where you can navigate between the widgets using the **left and right arrow keys**, tab through content and space to activate or click elements.
+Unfocusing works using the **ESC** key, as if you had an overlay or a modal opened up.
+You can also say `head up blur` to unfocus the HUD.

+You can also enable auto focus.
+Auto focus focuses the HUD element that has just changed by a voice command, so you can immediately start navigating it with your keyboard.
+This can be activated with `head up auto focus` and disabled using `head up disable auto focus`

+There are also keyboard shortcuts to toggle focus on the HUD as well, by default this is **Alt-Shift-End**, but you can change it inside of keys.talon.
+I personally have a large keyboard with a numpad on the side, so I tend to bind focusing to the **divide** key, or key(keypad_divide) inside of .talon files.

+These are all the currently available keyboard controls:
+- **Tab and Shift-Tab**: Changes the focus of the available content in the widget and loops back around.
+The focus is shown as a border around the content.
+- **Space**: This activates the currently focused element.
+- **Left and right arrow keys**: When the main widget element is focused, this switches between the active widgets.
+- **Up and down arrow keys**: Inside choice and context menus, this navigates between the available choices.
+There is no looping back to the first element.
+- **Page up and page down**: When a text widget or choice widget is focused, this moves between the available pages of the current content.
+- **Escape**: Unfocuses the current element, either by going up to the main widget element, or out of the HUD entirely.
+- **Enter**: Actives the current selection, but inside a choice widget with multiple choices, submits all the selected choices instead.

+### Audio cues

+Tunable auditory feedback has been added for a number of events, like mode changing and microphone changing, as well as focus changing, error notifications and voice command feedback.
+All of these audio cues are grouped and their volume can be tuned individually or as a group.
+To have a look at all the available audio cues and their enabled state and volume, you can say `toolkit audio`.

+You can enable audio by saying `head up audio enable`, and you can change the volume of the audio by saying `head up audio volume <number between 0 and 100>`.
+By default the volume is set at 75.

+You can refer to a specific group or cue by saying `head up audio <cue or group>`.
+You can for instance enable the interface cues with `head up audio interface enable`.
+And you can change its volume with `head up audio interface volume <number between 0 and 100>`

+By default, the following things will be announced if audio is enabled:
+- Command, dictation and sleep mode
+- Microphone disconnected or disabled

+Currently you can enable these audio cues as well:

+- Interface cues: You can enable these with `head up audio enable interface`
+    - Audio cue when focus in the HUD is changed
+	- 'Bonk' cues when the end of content is reached
+	- Error and notify cues when an error or notification is shown

+- Syllable cues: You can enable these with `head up audio enable syllables`.
+These turn your activated voice commands into beeps relating to the said syllables with pauses in between words.
+There are five pitches that are used:
+    - High: For example 'Five' and 'near'
+	- Mid high: For example 'went', 'cat', 'hair', 'space' and 'joy'
+	- Mid: For example 'rob', 'sit', 'car', 'jaw', 'robe' and 'gown'
+	- Low mid: For example 'bird', 'burn', 'fun' and the last syllable in 'open'
+	- Low: For example 'could', 'boot' and 'queue'

+For the syllable cues, you can also change when they become active.
+To learn more, check out the [Customizing syllable cues](CUSTOMIZATION.md#customizing-syllable-cues) page.

+### Screen reader usage

+Work is underway to make the HUD properly usable for screen reader users.
+Most of the ground work like an accessibility tree has been made, and I have done tests with some scripts to make the focused text be announced, but this is currently being developed.
+Expect this to be more fleshed out in the next version while I toy around with screen reader usability in combination with Talon as well.

 ## Customizing the HUD

 While the base set up for the HUD is meant to be a good starting point, you will most likely want to tweak everything to fit your own unique needs.
 Below is a list of all the available changes you can make to widgets.
 For the explanations below, the <widget name> part is used to reference to the widget name that you want to change, in the last paragraph of this chapter is a list of available widgets and their names.